BU-ISCIII/buisciii-tools/.github/CONTRIBUTING.md

 ### Lint tests

-We use black and flake8 linting based on PEP8 guidelines.
+We use black and flake8 linting based on PEP8 guidelines for python coding.
 You can check more information [here](https://github.com/BU-ISCIII/BU-ISCIII/wiki/Python#linting)

 ### Code tests